- How is breast cancer treated?

 Making treatment decisions

 It’s important to discuss all of your treatment options, including their goals and possible side effects, with your doctors to help make the decision that best fits your needs.
 It’s also very important to ask questions if there is anything you’re not sure about.
-See “What you ask your doctor about breast cancer?” for ideas.
+See “What should you ask your cancer care team about breast cancer?” for ideas.

 Getting a second opinion

 You may also want to get a second opinion.
 This can give you more information and help you feel more certain about the treatment plan you choose.
 If you aren’t sure where to go for a second opinion, ask your doctor for help.
 See Seeking a Second Opinion for more information.